nmshd/documentation/_docs_integrate/10-connector-installation.md

 4. replace all `<placeholders>` in the compose file with the corresponding values
 5. (optional) follow the steps under [log file mounting](#log-file-mounting) if you want to persist and access the log files on the host system
 6. execute `docker compose up -d` in the shell

+## Installation with Kubernetes and Helm

+Make sure that you have a running Kubernetes cluster and that you have installed [kubectl](https://kubernetes.io/docs/tasks/tools/#kubectl) and [Helm](https://helm.sh/docs/intro/install/).

+You have to provide your own MongoDB instance.
+Visit the [MongoDB website](https://www.mongodb.com/) for installation without docker or cloud usage or the [docker hub page](https://hub.docker.com/_/mongo) for information about the installation with docker or install it [in kubernetes via Helm](https://artifacthub.io/packages/helm/bitnami/mongodb).

+For the installation and configuration head over to the dedicated [Connector Helm chart site]({% link _docs_integrate/14-connector-helm-chart.md %}).

 ## Validate the Connector installation